Arno65/Analog-Computer-Symbols/README.md

   *   Run KiCad. \
       This will create a `KiCad` directory in the `~/Documents` directory.
   *   Look for directory: `~/Documents/KiCad/8.0/symbols` \
       The `8.0` corresponds with the KiCad version number.
+So change to the version number you're using.
   *   Copy ‘Analog_Computer_Symbols.kicad_sym’ into the ‘symbols’ directory.
   *   If you’re running KiCad 8.
       *  open the `Symbol Editor`